 - COMPULSORY IF WORKING IN LAB - Laboratory and Workshop Safety module is to be completed by people working in a laboratory or with supervisory responsibility for staff or students working in a laboratory.

 - COMPULSORY FOR BIOSAFETY (PC2 Lab) - Biosafety Training (incorporating General, Genetic and Biosecurity, and Chemical Safety (incorporating General and Gas Cylinder) modules are to be completed by laboratory users and supervisors who are working with biological organisms and/or genetically modified organisms and higher risk organisms.
-For more information, see Biosafety Guidelines and Training.
+For more information, see the Biosafety website.

 - COMPULSORY IF WORKING WITH QUARANTINE MATERIAL - If you are working with imported biological material in an approved quarantine facility, then you will also need to complete the Quarantine Biosafety module.